9 Techniques to Build Cloud-Native, Geo-Distributed SQL Apps with Low Latency

-This post is an in-depth look at the various techniques that applications needing low latency and high availability can leverage while using a geo-distributed SQL database like YugabyteDB so that the negative impacts of an high-latency, unreliable Wide Area Network (WAN) are minimized.
+This post is an in-depth look at the various techniques that applications needing low latency and high availability can leverage while using a geo-distributed SQL database like YugabyteDB so that the negative impacts of a high-latency, unreliable Wide Area Network (WAN) are minimized.

-Enterprises are increasingly moving to cloud-native applications powered by microservices architecture.
+Enterprises are increasingly moving to cloud native applications powered by microservices architecture.
 These applications run on elastic cloud infrastructure such as serverless frameworks and containers.
 There are three common geographic distribution approaches to deploying such applications.

 - Multi-zone – application is distributed across multiple availability zones in a single region for automatic tolerance to zone failures.
 Region-level fault tolerance requires a two-region deployment with a separate follower cluster in a second region.